connornishijima/Pixie_Chroma/getting_started.md

 This may be nerve-wracking, but a few easy mistakes can cause this:

 1. Are your Pixie Chromas powered with the same voltage level your GPIO pins operate at?

+# GLOSSARY

+These are some terms you'll need to know for this guide:

+#### Microcontroller

+A small, simple processor capable of running custom code and physically interfacing with other electronics

+#### IDE

+Integrated Development Environment - the software used to write code, which (in this case) also handles uploading it to a microcontroller.

+#### Arduino

+An open-source ecosystem for designing electronic circuits based around microcontrollers.
+Annoyingly, this term is used interchangably to describe both the Arduino IDE and informally describe many microcontrollers that work with it.

+#### Sketch

+The even more annoying name Arduino chose to describe code written by users.
+You "Write a sketch" and upload the "sketch" to your microcontroller.
+(This term actually originates from Processing, a motion graphics software that Arduino IDE is forked from, as is the very old ".pde" file extension Arduino used to use a decade ago.)

+#### GPIO

+General-Purpose Input/Output - These are physical pins on the microcontroller that can be selectively given/denied power by users' code.
+They can also act as inputs, measuring the outside world for changes such as a button press.